 Saaho AP And TS Box Office Collections (Day 3): Prabhas Starrer Continues Its Splendid Run

 Nearly two years after the release of Baahubali, Prabhas is in the limelight because of his latest movie Saaho, which released on Friday (August 30, 2019) and set the box office on fire.
-The film raked in around Rs 35 crore in the Telugu states much to the delight of 'Darlings'.
+The film raked in around Rs 35 crore in the Telugu states, much to the delight of 'Darlings'.
 It collected around Rs 10 crore on the second day and continued its impressive run.
 As per initial reports, Saaho had a splendid third day and remained the king of the AP and TS box office.
 The Day 3 share is likely to be around Rs 12 crore.

 Day 3 AP And TS Collections

-According to reports, Saaho remained strong in most areas, barring a few mass centres and this proves shows that it has clicked with the target audience.
+According to reports, Saaho remained strong in most areas, barring a few mass centres and this proves that it has clicked with the target audience.
 It also did exceptionally well in the big cities, which suggests that the urban audience is in love with the Sujeeth-directed movie.

 The Finer Deets

 Saaho did well in Nizam on Day 3 and collected a solid amount.
 In fact, it has already outperformed Baahubali 2 in the key area, which bears testimony to Prabhas's star power.
-However, it is struggling in Ceded where it might not touch the breakeven mark when all is said and done.
+However, it is struggling in Ceded, where it might not touch the break-even mark when all is said and done.

 All Is Well!